Kelly is a 2017 graduate of the Master of Science in Nursing program on the education track.

 The Master of Science in Nursing degree is open to Bachelor of Science in Nursing (BSN) graduates or those who will complete their BSN degree prior to enrollment.

-The Master of Science in Nursing (MSN) Degree program requirements include the completion of 11 courses/36 credits.
-Our graduate nursing students take a minimum of ten three-credit courses and one six-credit course.
-The curriculum includes seven core courses (21 credits), and four concentration courses (15 credits) in either Nursing Education or Nursing Management.
+The Master of Science in Nursing (MSN) Degree program requirements include the completion of nine courses/30 credits.
+Our graduate nursing students take a minimum of eight three-credit courses and one six-credit course, all in hybrid format over 14 week semesters.

-This nursing management track is designed to prepare nurses for positions as nurse administrators, nursing directors, nurse managers, case managers, coordinators of clinical research projects and project directors.
-Graduates who select a nursing management concentration are eligible to seek national certification as nurse executives once they meet the work or consultation requirements outlined by the American Nurses Credentialing Center (ANCC).
+This nursing administration track is designed to prepare nurses for positions as nurse administrators, nursing directors, nurse managers, case managers, coordinators of clinical research projects and project directors.
+Graduates who select a nursing administration concentration are eligible to seek national certification as nurse executives once they meet the work or consultation requirements outlined by the American Nurses Credentialing Center (ANCC).

 This innovative curriculum provides a cross exposure for education and administration students while preserving the core content needed for each specialty.
 Hybrid courses provide specific track focus in the online component and class presentations.
 In class discussions entail concepts that cross specialties, such as accreditation, communication, and career advancement.
 Students gain exposure to each track, benefiting from the rich environment of peer sharing while maintaining the focus of their primary advance role, education or administration.
 This format enhances the student's ability to blend roles in the work environment or advance in different directions throughout their career.